Reviews You Can Rely On

 Durability

-We were happy to find that all of the models in this review held up well through the months-long testing period.
+We were happy to find that most of the models in this review held up well through the months-long testing period.
 No boot suffered damage to the point of losing function.
 That said, we expect any hiking boots within the price range of these models to last at least a couple of seasons.
-Materials used vary from mesh to full-grain leather, and we found that the less reliant on synthetic materials a boot is, such as the Vasque St. Elias FG GTX, the better it would perform when pitted against rough wear.
+Materials used vary from mesh to full-grain leather, and we found that the less reliant on synthetic materials a boot is, the better it would perform when pitted against rough wear.
 Throughout our hiking experience, we consistently find that lighter-weight boots, utilizing lightweight materials, often begin breaking down ahead of the heavier-duty models we have tested.
-It's a general rule but one worth considering when looking into long-term value.
+It's a general rule but one worth considering when assessing long-term value.

-No boot is immune to damage, but the St. Elias, Salomon Quest 4, Timberland Mt.
-Maddsen, and La Sportiva Ultra Raptor stood out as the most durable pieces we reviewed thanks to their reliance on thick leather outers rather than flimsy synthetic materials.
+No boot is immune to damage, but the Hoka Anacapa 2 Mid GTX and the Timberland Mt.
+Maddsen stood out as the most durable pieces we reviewed, thanks to their reliance on thick leather outers rather than flimsy synthetic materials.
+We also really liked the nubuck leather uppers on the Kaha 2 GTX and Keen Targhee IV Mid, which actually has a guarantee that there won't be any delamination where the outsole meets the upper thanks to a glee-free construction process.
 We assigned durability just 10% of the overall score, admitting that a season of testing is a short amount of time to flush out the exact differences in longevity.

 hiking boots men - the full leather upper of the timberland mt. maddsen mid should do...